What Is A Kit Lens good for

 Are kit lenses bad?
 No, of course not, but they do have a few weaknesses you should know about.

 1. APERTURE.
 They're not that fast.
 Kit lenses don't have a large maximum aperture.
-They won't excel at shooting in dimly lit situations.
+They won't excel at shooting in dimly lit situations, making it challenging to use higher shutter speed to avoid motion blur.

 3. FOCUS.
 Kit lenses are not made to have the fastest autofocus built in.
 They aren't the best for shooting ultra challenging fast paced sports or shooting birds in flight.